China Scholarship Council

 There are two types of postgraduate programmes available to you at St Andrews:

-Four years in St Andrews.
+Up to four years in St Andrews.
 On successful completion, students will graduate with a PhD from the University of St Andrews.

 Visiting PhD students

 One year in St Andrews (6 to 24 months by agreement).
 Students will be supervised throughout their visit by supervisors at St Andrews.
 Students will return to China to defend their dissertation and, if successful, their PhD title will be conferred by their home institution in China.

 We offer PhD programmes in all areas of Arts, Humanities and Sciences.
 Further information can be found in the Postgraduate Prospectus 2022 (PDF).